-Total CCPs produced increased slightly over the reporting period, but the longer term trend has been decreasing.
-This decline is consistent with reduced demand for thermal coal as an energy source, coupled with ongoing energy reforms, renewable energy targets (RET) and state government privatisation agenda for electricity over the past several years.
+Total CCPs produced increased slightly over the reporting period by 0.5 million tonnes, but the longer-term trend has continued to decrease.
+This decline is consistent with ongoing closures of coal fire power stations and reduced demand for thermal coal as an energy source, coupled with ongoing energy reforms, renewable energy targets (RET) and state government privatisation agenda for electricity over the past several years.

 To download the report click on the cover or link.
 Previously published reports are replaced with the current period.
 Past reports are avaliable on request, but note the current report also includes a 5 year summary.